-It is very cost effective for the sake of the village children for us to keep their parents healthy and working, also able to parent them.
-It reduces the suffering of the young children and helps keep them in their own home, while also keeping the children healthy.
+It is very cost effective for the sake of the village children for us to keep their parents healthy, working and also able to parent them.
+It reduces the suffering of the young children and helps keep them in their own home while also keeping the children healthy.

 We also have a dental team organized by one of our Adoptive Dads named Chris.

 The clinic serves the district for daily medical needs.
 This should help stop many cases from becoming extremely serious because they can receive early intervention.
 Only the very serious cases will need to go into the hospitals in Jinja or Kampala.
 In addition to the clinic, we have social workers in the area to make sure no children are falling through the cracks.

 Alex's life was saved because of one our social workers' intervention, resulting in surgery at a nearby hospital.